 Affiliate Disclosure: This Lofoten Islands, Norway post contains affiliate links.
 If you click on a link and make a purchase, I may receive a small commission at no cost to you.
 All opinions are entirely my own.

-I wrote this guide to visiting the Lofoten Islands, Norway because I had so many questions while planning our trip.
+I wrote this guide to visiting the Lofoten Islands, Norway because I had so many questions while planning my own trip.

-My husband and kids had visited a few year earlier (without me as I was at a conference) and had simply raved about the Lofotens.
+My husband and kids had visited the Lofoten Archipelago a few years earlier (while I was at a conference) and had simply raved about it.
 In fact, they declared Lofoten, Norway as their favorite place…on earth.

 Several years later when we had the opportunity to take another family trip to Norway, there was no question that the Lofoten Islands would be on the itinerary.